coprolit/rpg-rules/README.md

 Power supply reload | 8-10
 Apply first aid | 10 | per hit/round

-`Melee`: combatant is engaged in melee if:
+`Melee` - combatant is engaged in melee if:
 - A foe attacked in the previous second, and
 - That foe is still within striking distance (i.e., usually within 3m), and
 - That foe’s action for the current second is to melee the combatant.

+`Canceling Action` - An action may be canceled before it is resolved.
+Depending on how stressful the cancelled action was, this may require an `Orientation Maneuver`.

 #### Simultaneous actions
 Combatants can have multiple simultaneously occurring actions (even movement), if logical.